NightwindDev/Tweak-Tutorial/p11_subclassWrapper.md

 ```
 ## Wait hold on, not so fast!

-* Haha don't worry, things will always be explained the best we can in this tutorial.

 1. We begin importing the `Tweak.h` file where we placed all the necessary interfaces so we can hook properly and be friends with the compiler.